havelock01/learn_mern_stack/Readme.md

-This branch is configure tailwind css with react
+This branch is how to create the app component